StefanoVollono/angular-select/README.md

 # angular-select
 Angular Select is a responsive and customizable select for angular 1.x.
 A simple directive along with a configuration object and you're ready to go.
 [Demo](https://stefanovollono.github.io/angular-select/github-page/)

-## Installation with bower or yarn
+## Installation with npm
-`yarn install angular-select-option --save`

-`bower install angular-select-option --save`
+`npm install angular-select-option --save`

 ## Import scripts in your html and the module as a dependency:
 the project depends on Angular and jQuery